Bryce Meredith: Bellator MMA / Professional Fighters League

 On February 14, 2023, it was announced that Meredith had signed a multi-fight deal with Bellator MMA and would make his debut on March 31, 2023, at Bellator 293 against Brandon Carrillo.
 He won the fight by a rear-naked choke submission in the first round.

-Meredith faced Miguel Peimbert on October 7, 2023 at Bellator 300.
+Meredith faced Miguel Peimbert on October 7, 2023, at Bellator 300.
 He won the fight via unanimous decision.

-Meredith debuted with the Professional Fighters League (PFL) at PFL 1 on April 4, 2024 and won his bout against Ty Johnson by unanimous decision.
+Meredith debuted with the Professional Fighters League (PFL) at PFL 1 on April 4, 2024, and won his bout against Ty Johnson by unanimous decision.

-Meredith returned to Bellator to face John MaCalolooy on September 7, 2024 at Bellator Champions Series 4.
+Meredith returned to Bellator to face John MaCalolooy on September 7, 2024, at Bellator Champions Series 4.
 He won the fight via technical submission due to a rear-naked choke in the first round.

 Meredith faced Lazaro Dayron at PFL 10, on August 21, 2025.
 He lost the bout via technical knockout in the third round.

+Meredith was scheduled to face Jack Cartwright on March 28, 2026, at PFL Pittsburgh.
+However, Meredith withdrew from the bout and was replaced by Allan Begosso.

+The re-scheduled bout between Meredith and Cartwright was scheduled to take place on July 25, 2026, at PFL Washington DC.
+However, Cartwright pulled out and was replaced by Michael Cyr.
+Meredith won the fight via unanimous decision.